spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 Performance in athletics isn’t determined just by physical attributes.
 Mental health, quality of sleep, coaching, skills, and diet all play a role in how an athlete performs.

-Harper has found that advantages in height, strength, and size can remain for athletes after two years, but that doesn’t always translate to a performance advantage across the board because each sport requires a different skillset.
+Harper has found that advantages in height, strength, and size can remain for athletes after two years, but that doesn’t always translate to a performance advantage across the board because each sport requires a different skill set.
 Hormone therapy can <a href="https://bjsm.bmj.com/content/55/15/865">actually take a toll in endurance sports</a>, but may not affect strength-based sports as much.

 “Their larger frames are now being powered by reduced muscle mass, reduced aerobic capacity that can lead to disadvantages in things like endurance recovery and quickness,” she said.

-Roberts believes that the rules at the National Collegiate Athletic Association and professional level should be determined from sport to sport, since hormone therapy can be enough to take away advantages in endurance sports, such as running and swimming.
+Roberts believes that the rules at the NCAA and professional level should be determined from sport to sport, since hormone therapy can be enough to take away advantages in endurance sports, such as running and swimming.

 The NCAA recently <a href="https://www.ncaa.org/news/2022/1/19/media-center-board-of-governors-updates-transgender-participation-policy.aspx">changed its policy</a> to allow for individual sport-by-sport rules with a focus on inclusivity.
 In 2021, the <a href="https://stillmed.olympics.com/media/Documents/News/2021/11/IOC-Framework-Fairness-Inclusion-Non-discrimination-2021.pdf?_ga=2.56495211.1560876467.1642745279-1258333344.1642131641">International Olympic Committee also issued new inclusivity-focused guidelines</a> due to the lack of available research, delegating rules to individual sports commissions, a shift away from previous testosterone testing requirements.

 Harper disagrees with the new rule, saying the IOC dismissed the 30 experts it consulted, and warning that the policy is already having the opposite effect — sports committees <a href="https://www.si.com/olympics/2022/03/23/transgender-athletes-testosterone-policies-ioc-framework">have started to enact</a> more restrictive rules than necessary.

-Out transgender athletes <a href="https://www.nbcnews.com/nbc-out/out-news/first-openly-transgender-olympians-are-competing-tokyo-rcna1507" target="_blank">participated in the 2020 Summer Olympics in Tokyo</a>, but they didn’t dominate the competition.
+Out transgender athletes <a href="https://www.nbcnews.com/nbc-out/out-news/first-openly-transgender-olympians-are-competing-tokyo-rcna1507" target="_blank">participated in the 2020 Summer Olympics in Tokyo</a> but they didn’t dominate the competition.
 Laurel Hubbard, a transgender weightlifter from New Zealand who was the center of controversy because she transitioned later in life, <a href="https://apnews.com/article/2020-tokyo-olympics-sports-weightlifting-laurel-hubbard-e721827cdaf7299f47a9115a09c2a162">didn’t complete any of her lifts</a> and didn’t qualify for a medal.

 “Eleven years after trans women were first allowed in, they’re not dominating women’s sports; they’re still hugely underrepresented,” Harper said.
 “And I think that’s an indication that whatever advantages trans women have, there are numerous disadvantages as well.”